Best Gaming PC Under $5000

 A screwdriver was the only tool required to complete the build, but if you want to ensure you protect your components fully, then invest in anti-static equipment.
 It is worth noting that the cooler will come with a small tube of thermal pate for you to apply some fresh paste on your CPU.
 We advise wiping off the old thermal paste and applying a branded type like the ones from our best thermal paste roundup.
 The better the thermal paste and application mean, the better your thermal performance will be.

 The gaming performance is unquestionable in the $5000, so no surprises there.
 But how does this custom PC stack up in other areas?
 Well, thanks to the powerful AMD processor and fast-acting DDR4 RAM, it does exceptionally well.
-The multithreaded processor comes with 12 cores, and a whopping 24 threads make this a great option for content creation.
+The multithreaded processor makes this a great option for content creation.
 It would be considered overkill to just game on a machine like this, but if you plan on rendering videos or multi-tasking, then you are in for a real treat.

 The $5000 build comes with a high-quality case that is built to last and improves the overall aesthetics of the PC without any extra effort.
-The case comes with two 200mm RGB fans on the front, which not only bring vast amounts of fresh air into the system, but they look good too.
-The case features two tempered glass panels, one on the top, and your standard side panel window to allow you to see the glorious RGB components inside.
+The case features tempered glass panels to allow you to see the glorious RGB components inside.

 You may want to sync all of your fans up together, and you can as the case also features a fan controller.
 If you are considering an extra RGB fan for the back of the case or maybe some braided PSU cables, then, by all means, get that PC pimped out further.